Time to shine as English National Ballet celebrates talent with its Emerging Dancer competition

 Performing Perrot’s Esmeralda Pas de Deux, at London’s packed Lyceum Theatre, both dancers sparkled — and not just because their forest-green costumes were adorned with gold.

-It was all-change aboard the onstage vessel for English National Ballet’s Friday 18th October performance of Le Corsaire.
-The buoyant cast at the helm of the first show to follow the dazzling world premiere had a lot to live up to.
+It was all-change aboard the onstage vessel for English National Ballet’s Friday performance of Le Corsaire.
+The buoyant cast at the helm of the first show following the dazzling world premiere had a lot to live up to.

 Former Royal Ballet star Alina Cojocaru and young principal Vadim Muntagirov had completely captivated international press and audience members the evening before.
 Artistic Director — and lead principal dancer — Tamara Rojo danced as Medora on the second night at Milton Keynes Theatre, following in the perfectly pointed footsteps of her latest recruit (plundered from the rival company this summer).